loregen/QUICK/README.md

 ## Installation

-To run the notebooks, you need to install the required packages.
+To run the notebooks, you need Python 3.8.
 For training, the following packages are needed:

 - `tensorflow 2.13`
 - `larq 0.13.3`